Genomic, Transcriptional, and Phenotypic Analysis of the Glucose Derepressed Clostridium beijerinckii Mutant Exhibiting Acid Crash Phenotype.

 Institute for Systems Biology

 Seo, Seung-Oh; Janssen, Holger; Magis, Andrew; Wang, Yi; Lu, Ting; Price, Nathan D; Jin, Yong-Su; and Blaschek, Hans P, "Genomic, Transcriptional, and Phenotypic Analysis of the Glucose Derepressed Clostridium beijerinckii Mutant Exhibiting Acid Crash Phenotype."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 310.